Renewable Energy Projects: Negotiating Ancillary Agreements for the Real Estate Facility

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide guidance to counsel for parties involved in renewable projects on negotiating ancillary agreements to power purchase agreements (PPAs).
-The panel will review key terms and provisions, discuss how the different types of renewable energy affect the agreements, and explain permitting issues.
+This CLE webinar will guide counsel to parties involved in renewable projects on negotiating ancillary agreements to power purchase agreements (PPAs).
+The panel will review key terms and provisions, especially in relation to financing and loan documents, discuss how the different types of renewable energy impact the transactions, and explain permitting issues.